allyourbankarebelongtous/pleb-vpn/README.md

 Next the script will ask you for a port, just like the hybrid mode script.
 Your VPS provider (or yourself, if you run your own server) can give you this port as well.
 Enter it here. _Do not use the same port as your node!_

-After that's done, the script will instruct you to download the wireguard client app from the google or apple app store.
+After that's done, the script will instruct you to download the WireGuard client app from the google or apple app store.
 With that app, scan the QR code that will display on the screen.
-This will give your phone the private key it needs to securely connect with your node (these keys are generated locally and never leave your node).
+This will give your phone the private key it needs to securely connect with your node (these keys are generated locally and never leave your node until you download them via the WIREGUARD-CONNECT menu option).
 Once install is finished, the script will present you with the status of your connection, which will look like this:
 ![WireGuardStatus](pictures/wireguardstatus.png)
-In this example I chose 10.0.0.0, so that's the IP i'd use to connect to my apps on the Raspiblitz.
+In this example I chose 10.0.0.0, so that's the IP I will use to connect to my apps on the Raspiblitz.

-You can also obtain the wireguard client conf files from the WIREGUARD-CONNECT menu within the main Pleb-VPN menu.
+You can also obtain the WireGuard client conf files from the WIREGUARD-CONNECT menu within the main Pleb-VPN menu.
 You will get three files, one (mobile.conf) is also displayed as a QR code, but the other two (laptop.conf and desktop.conf) are only available via scp download through the WIREGUARD-CONNECT menu.
-To configure more than three clients will require you to manually edit the wireguard configuration.
+To configure more than three clients will require you to manually edit the WireGuard configuration.
 There are several tutorials out there on how to do this.

 Once you have WireGuard configured, you can turn it on on your phone and connect to any service on your node securely by using the WireGuard IP you selected.
 For example, to connect to thunderhub, have the WireGuard client activated on your phone and enter ip.ip.ip.ip:3010 on your phone's browser.
 To access the blitz api, enter ip.ip.ip.ip.
-To configure Zeus to connect over WireGuard, uncheck tor and enter your wireguard ip in place of the tor address (because the connection is secured by WireGuard there is no need to enable ssl encryption, but you can anyways if you download the cert and install it on your phone.
-You will need to re-create the cert first to ensure it includes your WireGuard IP).
-Here's a screenshot of me accessing the blitz api via wireguard on my phone using the 10.0.0.0 IP shown above:
+To configure Zeus to connect over WireGuard, uncheck tor and enter your WireGuard ip in place of the tor address. _(Note: Because the connection is secured by WireGuard there is no need to enable ssl encryption, but you can anyways if you download the cert and install it on your phone.
+You will need to re-create the cert first to ensure it includes your WireGuard IP)._ Here's a screenshot of me accessing the blitz api via WireGuard on my phone using the 10.0.0.0 IP shown above:
 ![BlitzAPIWireGuardAccess](pictures/blitzapiwireguardaccess.png)